 - a) Scenic vistas are defined as expansive views of highly-valued landscapes from publicly accessible viewpoints.
 Scenic vistas include views of natural features such as topography, water courses, outcrops, and natural vegetation, as well as man-made scenic structures.
 The project site on Parcel 1 is visible from SR 3.
 There will be no impact to visual resources from the proposed development as the existing vegetation and CalFire's required property line setbacks, which require cannabis not be cultivated or otherwise placed within 30 feet of any property line.
 Furthermore, the proposed land use is agriculture, which is consistent with the surrounding area land uses.
 For these reasons, potential impacts on scenic vistas would be less than significant. - b) There are no County Scenic Roadways within the project vicinity.
 As discussed under the aesthetic setting above, and pursuant to State of California Highways and Streets Code Division 1, Article 2.5, Section 263.2, there are no listed scenic highways in Trinity County.
 Sections of state routes 3, 36, and 299 are all eligible State Scenic Highways, but none have been Officially Designated by the County (California Department of Transportation, 2012).
-As proposed, the project would not damage any natural resources and the development of any related structures would not significantly change the visual character of the area.
+The section of State Highway 3 on which the proposed project is located is an eligible State Scenic Highway.
+The existing vegetative screening and the additional 3 acres of vegetative screening that is included in the proposed project would screen the proposed project area from the public view from Highway 3.
+Additionally, the proposed development footprint is a field that was historically used for agricultural purposes and does not contain any scenic resources that would be impacted by the project such as trees, rock outcroppings, or historic buildings.
+As proposed, the project would not damage any naturalscenic resources and the development of any related structures would not significantly change the visual character of the area.
 For these reasons, potential impacts on scenic vistas would be less than significant. - c) As discussed above in the impact analysis under Aesthetics subsection A, the proposed project is regulated to be setback from the property line, and is consistent with the visual character and existing structures in the project area.
 To the east of the flat area, along SR 3, there is a row of oak trees that provide natural screening from passing vehicles.
 Riparian vegetation is located along Salt Creek, which enters the parcel near the southeast corner and traverses the parcel along the eastern boundary of the subject property.
 Therefore, the project development would not have any short- or long-term visual effects on the existing visual character or public view.
 For these reasons, potential impacts on scenic vistas would be less than significant. - d) The Trinity County Cannabis Cultivation Ordinance 315-849, Section 6, (I), states that "All lighting associated with the operation shall be downcast, shielded, and/or screened to keep light from emanating off-site or into the sky".
 315-849 Section 6 (m) states that "those cultivations using artificial lighting for mixed-light cultivations shall shield greenhouses so that little to no light escapes.
 Light shall not escape at a level that is visible from neighboring properties between sunset and sunrise."
-Both of these points are echoed and reinforced by DCC Regulations.
+Both of these points are echoed and reinforced by DCC Regulations, (Cal.
+Code Regs.
+Tit 4 §§ 16304(a)(6), 16304(a)(7)).